Skip to content

 Primatomic uses JWT (JSON Web Tokens) for API authentication.
 This document specifies the authentication requirements and token lifecycle.

-All authenticated endpoints require a valid JWT token in the Authorization header.
+All authenticated endpoints require a valid JWT in the Authorization header.
 Requests without a valid token receive a 401 Unauthorized response.

 Terminal window